mccurdyc/neighbor/README.md

 The motivation for neighbor is to provide users (e.g., developers, researchers, etc.) with a way to search, efficiently clone and evaluate projects without having to "roll their own".
 Instead users can focus on the task at hand.
+[TODO] Another motivation for neighbor is to provide researchers with a standard, reproducible way of obtaining projects.
+In order to guarantee fair comparisons of approaches, rather than "hand-picked" projects that reinforce claims.
+This can be accomplished now via `zip`ping the project versions retrieved from a run of neighbor.

 neighbor uses [v3 of GitHub's REST API](https://developer.github.com/v3/).